castorcrame/ADPasswordHunter/README.md

 > [!IMPORTANT]
 > To run **ADPasswordHunter**, you must have sufficiently elevated privileges to extract the *Active Directory* database.

+# First use
+If you already have a text file containing hashes in *NTHash* format (one per line), you can start auditing your Active Directory.
+If not, add a text file with forbidden words (one per line) to the *'RawDictionaries'* folder.
+Then, create combinations for these words and generate hashes, or create the hashes directly.

 # Why this tool?

 This tool was designed to evaluate the complexity of passwords used by users in a domain.
 As passwords have become increasingly predictable, it is essential to determine if any users are employing passwords that are considered too weak.